helto4real/micro_v/README.md

 # The micro V - minimal v language compiler
-This is a learning project to build a compiler for the awesome V langues
+This is a learning project to build a compiler for the awesome V langue.
+Check out the [V website](https://vlang.io) and try it for your self

 # Overall design
 The compiler works like this: